tobiasfrejo/csp_proc/README.md

 Lightweight, programmable procedures with a libcsp- and libparam-native runtime.
 This provides remote control of libparam-based coordination between nodes in a CSP network, essentially exposing the network as single programmable unit.

 The library has a relatively small footprint suitable for microcontrollers, requiring no external libraries other than libcsp and libparam themselves for the core of the library.
-However, currently, the only runtime implementation relies on FreeRTOS.
+As of writing, the library provides 2 default runtime implementations which depend on FreeRTOS and POSIX respectively.

 See also [https://discosat.github.io/csp_proc/](https://discosat.github.io/csp_proc/) for more information.